Bradley Griffin

 Rebuilding acquisition end-to-end

-A three-state roofing operation where the call center rolled up to me as CMO.
-My audits told an uncomfortable story: inbound volume was thin, the booking rate sat at 16%, and acquisition leaned on outbound — lead aggregators and aged lists the sales floor had to chase.
+A three-state home-services operation where the call center rolled up to me as CMO.
+My audits told an uncomfortable story: inbound volume was thin, the booking rate sat at 16%, and acquisition leaned on outbound, lead aggregators and aged lists the sales floor had to chase.

 One more problem underneath all of it: the data couldn’t be trusted enough to even report on.
 Before I could grow the numbers, I had to make them honest.